RichardKelley/neural-language-models/README.md

-I'll be using this git repository to share iPython notebooks and other resources related to this spring's advanced data science course on language modeling with neural networks.
+I'll be using this git repository to share iPython notebooks and other resources related to this spring's advanced data science course on language modeling with neural networks at the University of Nevada.